Patient education: Chronic fatigue syndrome (systemic exertion intolerance disease) (Beyond the Basics)

 LIVING WITH SYSTEMIC EXERTION INTOLERANCE DISEASE/CHRONIC FATIGUE SYNDROME

-Although no specific treatment for CFS/SEID has been established, it is important to understand that CFS/SEID is not a new disease, and that there is considerable knowledge and experience with CFS/SEID.
-Some points to remember include:
+Although no specific treatment for chronic fatigue syndrome (CFS), also known as systemic exertion intolerance disease (SEID) has been established, it is important to understand that CFS/SEID is not a new disease and that increasing knowledge and experience are being gained with the condition.
+Key points to remember include:

-●The severity of CFS/SEID is variable, but the symptoms are real and the condition can be completely incapacitating.
-The symptoms are not made up.
-Because there are no laboratory or other tests to prove the existence of CFS/SEID, many people struggle with the validity of their disease (as do their healthcare providers, family members, friends, and employers).
+●The severity of CFS/SEID is variable, but the symptoms are real, and the condition can be completely incapacitating.
+Because there are no laboratory or other tests to prove the existence of CFS/SEID, many people struggle with the validity of their disease (as do their health care practitioners, family members, friends, and employers).

 ●There is no point to debating whether symptoms of CFS/SEID originate in your mind or are the result of a not-yet identified abnormality.
 If the cause is in your mind, the symptoms are no less real (a difficult concept for some patients and/or their families).
 If the cause is an abnormality in your body, it is not yet known how to find it or treat it.

-Research into the long-term course of CFS/SEID has yielded somewhat conflicting results.
+Research into the course of CFS/SEID has yielded somewhat conflicting results.
 Some patients have an improvement in their symptoms over time while others worsen.
-Regardless of the long term prognosis, CFS/SEID does not result in organ failure or death.
+Regardless of its long-term prognosis, CFS/SEID does not result in organ failure or death.

-The most important factor in your ability to successfully cope with CFS/SEID is establishing a strong relationship with an experienced healthcare provider.
-This should include trust on both sides and a willingness to believe that CFS/SEID is both real and disabling.
+The most important factor in your ability to successfully cope with CFS/SEID is establishing a strong relationship with an experienced health care practitioner.
+This should include trust on both sides and an understanding that CFS/SEID is both real and disabling.

 WHERE TO GET MORE INFORMATION